-Baker Park occupies the north shore across from Bowness Park in Calgary, Alberta, Canada.
+Baker Park occupies the north shore across the Bow River from Bowness Park in Calgary, Alberta, Canada.

 On the north side of the Bow River, directly across from Bowness Park, is Baker Park which has been a source of enjoyment for many years.
 Bowness Park is family oriented and caters to children: Baker Park is more adult oriented and offers less for youngsters.